ahmadshaugi81/f5-cis-and-nginx-kic-demo/nginx-kic-use-cases/README.md

 </br>

 ### Rate Limiting Scenario
-This use case applies rate limiting for an application exposed through Nginx Plus KIC.
+This use case applies rate limiting for an application exposed through Nginx Plus Ingress Controller.
 The **rate-limit-policy** will limit request with maximum 3 request/seconds.
 Run the rate-limit-test.sh script:
 ```
 ./rate-limit-test.sh
 ```